Home ⇒ Overview Courses ⇒ Electronics ⇒ Zener diode

 The following circuit is given.
 The measured values are as follows: VIN varies between 29 and 32 V. The load current varies between 5 mA and 22 mA.
 The Zener voltage can be assumed to be constant.

-Calculate the resistor R1 and select it from the E12 series.
+Calculate R1 and select it from the E12 series.

-- For what power must this resistor be designed?
+- For what power must this R1 be designed?

-- What are the effects if this resistor is rated too small or too large?
+- What are the effects if R1 is rated too small or too large?